llde/xOBSE/README.md

 2. Ensure you have enabled the Steam community in-game, or OBSE will fail to load.
 Go to Steam > Settings > In-Game and check the box marked "Enable Steam Community In-Game".
 3. Launch Oblivion via Steam or by running Oblivion.exe.
 OBSE will automatically be run along with Oblivion when launched.
 To disable this, rename or move obse_steam_loader.dll.
 You do not need to use obse_loader.exe unless you are running the editor.

+IF YOU ARE USING MOD ORGANIZER 2:

+Mod organizer user need to use special instruction to allow OBSE to function properly.
+Follow the instruction on this page: https://github.com/ModOrganizer2/modorganizer/wiki/Running-Oblivion-OBSE-with-MO2

 RUNNING TES:CONSTRUCTION SET WITH OBSE:

 Scripts written with these new commands must be written via the TESConstructionSet launched with obse_loader.
 Open a command prompt window, navigate to your oblivion install folder, and type "obse_loader -editor".
 The normal editor can open plugins with these extended scripts fine, it just can't recompile them and will give errors if you try.